Shipman: The silent suburban slayer

 LONDON, England -- Harold Shipman was the silent suburban killer, targeting elderly women with names like Norah, Winifred, and Irene, and killing them behind the lace curtains of their own homes.

-But the father of four, who denied murdering 15 women at his trial which ended in January 2000 with conviction and a sentence of life in prison, never gave reasons.
+But the 56-year-old father of four, who denied murdering 15 women at his trial which ended in January 2000 with conviction and a sentence of life in prison, has never given any reasons.

 Almost from the beginning of his 24-year career as a general practitioner in Hyde on the outskirts of Manchester, England, Shipman is believed to have started administering deadly doses.

 He would inject his patients, mainly women aged between 75 and 84, with diomorphine -- the medical term for heroin -- during his afternoon rounds.

 Shipman was well versed in the administration of drugs having been an addict during the 1970s, leading to his conviction in 1976 for forging prescriptions for his own use.

 More than half of the 521 death certificates he wrote were likely to have been premature, according to a British government audit report.

 And he often kept husbands and siblings away from the patients' bedsides in their dying moments when he was around.
 (Families' Devastation)